d6y/oner/README.md

 I have taken data sets and converted to CSV where necessary, including adding header rows.

-The `data` folder contains the following data from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/citation_policy.html):
+The `data` folder contains the data from various sources.
+Unless otherwise specified, it'll be the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/citation_policy.html).

 - `ch`, the [Chess (King-Rook vs. King-Pawn)](https://archive.ics.uci.edu/ml/datasets/Chess+%28King-Rook+vs.+King-Pawn%29) dataset.

+- `fake-house`, the dataset used to introduce 1R in [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/rules.html#learn-rules-from-a-single-feature-oner) (published under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
+To run the example use the `-w` flag to use the whole dataset for rule discovery.